Genetic Testing During Pregnancy

 Prenatal screening for rare diseases can identify gene mutations that may be passed on to a baby.
-If a prenatal test identifies you are a carrier of a disease, genetic counselors often recommend testing the father to see if he is also a carrier.
+If a prenatal test identifies the mother as a carrier of a disease, genetic counselors often recommend testing the father to see if he is also a carrier.

-While someone can suffer from disease by inheriting a single gene, there’s a much higher risk when the person receives two gene mutations for the disease.
-This is because there are two genes associated with a disease, and if one is mutated, the other can protect the person from the disease by picking up the job of the other one.
+While someone can suffer from disease by inheriting a single gene mutation, there’s a much higher risk of disease if the person receives two gene mutations for the same disease.
+This is because there are two genes associated with a disease.
+If only one is mutated, the unaffected gene can protect the person from the disease by taking on the job of the mutated one.

-If carrier screening shows an elevated risk for a genetic disease like Tay-Sachs or something else, prenatal care may be recommended to lower the risk for the fetus.
+If carrier screening shows an elevated risk for a genetic disease — for example, Tay-Sachs —prenatal care may be recommended to lower the risk for the fetus.

 Learn More: Carrier Screening

-Prenatal genetic testing is a good idea, but just because you’re already pregnant, it doesn’t mean that you can’t seek genetic testing now.
+Prenatal genetic testing is a good idea, but just because you’re already pregnant, that doesn’t mean that you can’t seek genetic testing now.

 DNA tests can be performed in the first trimester, second trimester, or any of the weeks of pregnancy.
-The sooner the better though because it will allow sufficient time for healthcare providers to discuss treatment options if needed.
+The sooner the better, though, because that will allow sufficient time for healthcare providers to discuss treatment options, if needed.

-Receiving false results on a genetic screening, such as false-positive or false-negative is not something you want to deal with when it comes to the health of your baby.
+Receiving false results on a genetic screening, such as false-positive or false-negative, is not something you want to deal with when it comes to the health of your baby.
 It’s important to seek a test that will give you true results.
-CVS is not the best place to purchase a DNA test.
+A drug store, such as CVS, is not the best place to purchase a DNA test.

-You also do not have to meet with a geneticist or genetic counselor for a genetic test.
+You also do not have to meet with a geneticist or genetic counselor to get a genetic test.
 Effective, high-quality genetic tests are available online, but not all of them are created equal.

-This means if you use that data, it may miss some very important genetic diseases that you should know.
+This means if you use that data, it may miss some very important genetic diseases that you should know about.

-Due to advancements in technology, it’s possible to sequence their whole genome.
+Due to advancements in technology, it’s possible to sequence your whole genome.
 What does that mean?
-It simply means it’s able to pull out information for tens of thousands of genes.
-The analysis of those genes is what produces the test results you need genetic testing during pregnancy.
+It simply means whole genome sequencing can pull out information for tens of thousands of genes.
+The analysis of those genes is what produces the test results you need for genetic testing during pregnancy.

-A whole-genome sequencing report will show a high risk of certain diseases from a list of over 1200.
+A whole-genome sequencing report, such as Rare Disease Screen, will show the risk factors of certain diseases from a list of over 1200.
 If the report shows any high-risk screening results, a follow-up with a genetic counselor or healthcare provider should be done.

-Please note: Positive results do not mean you or your baby is destined to suffer from the identified disease.
+Please note: Positive results do not mean you or your baby are destined to suffer from the identified disease.
 It simply means there’s a higher risk.
-Only diagnostic testing will show whether there is a disease and diagnostic tests will only show positive results following onset.
+Only diagnostic testing will show whether there is a disease, and diagnostic tests will only show positive results following onset.

 Pregnant women go through a lot during pregnancy — worrying about genetic diseases shouldn’t be something that makes pregnancy a negative one.
-First-trimester screening is a common practice but there’s more that can be done with DNA tests.
-Even those who do not have a family history of genetic diseases should still look into genetic testing during pregnancy.
+First-trimester screening is a common practice, but there’s more that can be done with DNA tests.
+Even if you do not have a family history of genetic diseases, you should still look into genetic testing during pregnancy.

 The information obtained from the test results can be relieving or it can be a proactive way to reduce the risk of your baby suffering from a disorder.

-In addition to genetic testing for diseases, there is also evidence that genetics plays a role in contracting and the severity of COVID.
-Coronavirus DNA testing is completely safe during pregnancy, so it’s worth looking into your genetics and how it relates to COVID-19.
+There is evidence that genetics plays a role in contracting COVID and in the severity of the illness.
+Coronavirus DNA testing is completely safe during pregnancy, so it’s worth looking into your genetics and how they relate to COVID-19.

-The information can help you increase your protection against the virus or let healthcare professionals know if you do contract it.
+The information you learn can help you increase your protection against the virus.
+You can also share that information with healthcare professionals if you do contract COVID.

 Dr. Brandon Colby MD is a US physician specializing in the personalized prevention of disease through the use of genomic technologies.
 He’s an expert in genetic testing, genetic analysis, and precision medicine.
 Dr. Colby is also the Founder of Sequencing.com and the author of Outsmart Your Genes.